 Canine Partners of the Rockies is a Colorado nonprofit organization with the mission of positively impacting the lives of Colorado residents with disabilities.
-Canine Partners raises, trains and places highly skilled service dogs with individuals who have mobility limiting disabilities and facility dogs with professionals who provide therapeutic services to people with disabilities.
+Canine Partners raises, trains and places highly skilled service dogs with individuals who have mobility-limiting disabilities and facility dogs with professionals who provide therapeutic services to people with disabilities.
 Through speaking engagements, Canine Partners also educates the public about the role assistance dogs play in the lives of people with disabilities.

 Who funds Canine partners of the rockies?